Doctor of Nursing Practice

 The Doctor of Nursing Practice program prepares advanced practice nurses to practice at the highest level of professional nursing and to advance the application of nursing knowledge for the purpose of improving health care for diverse populations.

-This is a 32-36 credit post-MSN program that can be completed in seven to ten semesters depending on the progression plan.
+This post-graduate program can be completed in as few as 33 credit hours (seven to ten semesters depending on the progression plan).
 Additional clinical and capstone credits may be required to meet program objectives.

 Enrollment in nursing courses is based upon readiness, availability of space and an adequate cohort of students.